MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-generate-vector-embeddings-azure-openai.md

 ## Open a database connection

 If you're using Microsoft Entra authentication, you can connect using `psql` with an access token.
-For more detailed instructions, see: [Authenticate with Microsoft Entra ID](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-configure-sign-in-azure-ad-authentication#authenticate-with-microsoft-entra-id).
+For detailed instructions, read [Authenticate with Microsoft Entra ID](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-configure-sign-in-azure-ad-authentication#authenticate-with-microsoft-entra-id).

 Example with Bash:

 ```bash
 export PGHOST=<your db server>